Terryxyz/learning/README.md

 ## Dataset
 ### 1. For pre-training the network
-This dataset includes a) RGB heightmap images showing the real scene of objects, b) 2-D arrays for ground truth labels The groud truth label is of the same size as the RGB heightmap, and obtained following our model-based scooping method.
-Each point in the label is associated with a class that represents for a background or successful/failed dig-grasp.
+This dataset includes a) RGB heightmap images showing the real scene of objects, b) 2-D arrays for ground truth labels.
+The groud truth label is of the same size as the RGB heightmap, and obtained following our model-based scooping method.
+Each point in the label is associated with a class that represents for a background or successful/failed scooping.
 Here shows an example (grey good, black bad):
 <p align = "center">
 <img src="IMG/rgb_image_small0.png" width="200" >
 <img src="IMG/annotated_image_small0.png" width="200" >